Show All Artwork

 "Frank and Caroline Armington: Through Canadian Eyes: A View of the World c.1911-1931", exhibited at the Halifax Club, 1682 Hollis Street, Halifax, Nova Scotia, September 15th - 30th, 2006 by Stuart Simpson.
 Published in 2006, North Shore Canadian Art (Lunenburg)

-In looking at his prints, Reference # refers to the numbering system used by the artist in his notes (eg. FA 38 refers to the 38th numbered print in the artist's notebook.)
-These are the same numbers used in the Braide/Parke-Taylor catalogue above.
+NOTE: In looking at her prints, Reference # refers to the numbering system used by the artist in her record book (eg. CA 38 refers to the 38th print in the artist's records.)

-A reference number (eg L 03 B/PT) represents a lithograph not in the artist's notebook but set out in the Braide/Parke-Taylor catalogue above.
+A reference number "Braide/Parke-Taylor" represents an artwork not in the artist's notebook but set out in the catalogue above.